e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `claims(b) = ()` stays an
-honest degenerate — a device that may write nothing, its writes still binding-bounded, so drift onto any face is `OutOfClaimEntry` — and there is no longer a privileged class for it to promote into: `claims` bodies are ordinary code (the idiom, [§11.5][s11-5]; comprehensions included), and an enumeration that came back empty by accident stays inert, exactly as written.
+honest degenerate — a device that may write nothing, its writes still binding-bounded, so drift onto any face is `OutOfClaimEntry` — and there is no privileged class for it to promote into: `claims` bodies are ordinary code (the idiom, [§11.5][s11-5]; comprehensions included), and an enumeration that came back empty by accident stays inert, exactly as written.
 The maximal surface